 On a Mac, open your Applications folder and drag the unwanted app to TRASH.

-There are clearly 2 different schools of thoughts for Desktop management…either use it as a form of a file cabinet for frequently used files and folder or need it to be a clean blank.
-I feel that I have my file system down in other places and just used the desktop as a catch-all…like a computer junk drawer…so, I was aiming for a clean slate.
+There are clearly 2 different schools of thought for Desktop management.
+Some use it as a ‘file cabinet’ for frequently used files/ folders while others want it to be blank.
+I have my file system down in other places and just used the desktop as a catch-all…like a computer junk drawer…so, I was aiming for a clean slate.

-When I began this desktop digital organization, my desktop icons filled almost half of my desktop, and now I have it down to just one…the recycle bin.
-I didn't get a photo at the get-go but took this screenshot halfway through the process.
+When I began this desktop digital organization, my desktop icons filled almost half of my desktop.
+After I finished my digital declutter, I have it down to just the recycle bin.
+I didn’t get a photo at the get-go but took this screenshot halfway through the process.

 There are 3 main categories of “stuff” that ends up on your desktop: shortcuts, a few programs and files/folders.

 Often your shortcuts will have a small arrow in the corner, indicating that clicking on that icon will take you to that program.
 For whatever reason, mine were set up without the arrow.
 The files and folders will be photos, documents, etc.. and sometimes executable program files end up on your desktop as well.

 Here’s the deal…you can delete shortcuts without removing the program…it’s just a shortcut.
 BUT, if you remove files (.pdf, .jpg, .png), folders or other types of programs and they aren’t saved elsewhere on your computer, you can cause problems for yourself (ask me how I know…see that ‘saved contacts’ file.pst?
 Well, I thought I had saved it, but didn’t…ugh.
 Luckily I had all my contacts on my phone though.)